Willd231/Willd231/README.md

 # 👋 Hey, I'm Will

-Trying to become goated (I am unemployed)
+Trying to become goated (I am unemployed and now locked 2026)
 ---

 ## 🛠️ Tech Stack